 The 2020 Equity Incentive Plan (the "2020 Plan") was approved by the board of directors on September 24, 2020.
 The 2020 Plan provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock units, restricted stock awards, unrestricted stock awards, cash-based awards and dividend equivalent rights to the Company's officers, employees, directors, and consultants.
 The number of shares of common stock initially reserved for issuance under the 2020 Plan was 4,406,374, which shall be increased, upon approval by the board of directors, on January 1, 2021 and each January 1 thereafter, in an amount equal to the least of (i) 4,406,374 shares of common stock, (ii) five percent (5%) of the outstanding common stock on the immediately preceding December 31, or (iii) such number of common stock determined by the board of directors no later than the immediately preceding December 31.
 For 2024, the board's compensation committee, as the 2020 Plan administrator, exercised its discretion under clause (ii) to increase the number of shares of common stock reserved for issuance under the 2020 Plan by 2,572,174 shares, effective as of January 1, 2024.
-As of June 30, 2024, there were 5,274,070 shares available for issuance under the 2020 Plan.
+As of September 30, 2024, there were 5,329,431 shares available for issuance under the 2020 Plan.

 On September 9, 2022, the Company granted 374,899 Restricted Stock Units ("RSUs") to employees pursuant to an employee retention program approved by the board's compensation committee.
 The RSUs have graded vesting on an annual basis for two years of continuous service, as per the 2020 Plan.
+As of September 30, 2024, the RSUs were fully vested and common stock was issued upon the settlement of the RSUs.